srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 Today I'd like announce version 0.8 of [[Ema]].
 This version is nearly a total rewrite,[^pr] aimed at improving Ema towards two ends:

-[^pr]: [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermitten work with feedback and contributions from others.
+[^pr]: [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermittent work with feedback and contributions from others.

 1. **Generic routes**: automatically derive route encoders and decoders using generics
 1. **Composability**: combine multiple Ema sites to produce a new top-level site.